Fueling for Your Marathon

 How often

-Every 20 minutes after the first consumed fuel.
+Every 20 minutes after the first fuel.
 Small, frequent doses keep your gut comfortable.
+The full reasoning lives at The 20-Minute Pulse.

 How much per dose